X01XX/forth-memory-management/README.md

 Deallocate each list as soon as it is no longer needed.

-The stack-array can be used for memory chunks that are not dependent on lists for processing.
+The stack-array can be used for memory chunks that are not dependent on lists for processing, but have a allocation/deallocation life cycle.